U.S. Senator Sherrod Brown Stands With Union Members at the Cleveland Clinic

 Raleigh County (WV): A dedicated member’s check was short due to a mistake by management.
 The member worked with the Union and as a result, was quickly paid for the two missing days of work.

 Belmont County (OH): A disciplinary action was overturned after the employer failed to substantiate a claim.
 As a result, a final written warning was removed from the member’s file.

 If you believe your contract is being violated at work, contact the Member Resource Center.
-The MRC is open Monday through Friday from 8:30 AM to 8 PM.
 We are stronger together.